Is weed legal in British Columbia?

-British Columbia, home of the B.C.
-Bud of cannabis lore, will have legal access to adult use marijuana on Oct.
+British Columbia, Canada, home of the BC Bud of cannabis lore, has had legal access to adult use marijuana since Oct.
 17, 2018.

 The British Columbia Legislative Assembly in August 2018 passed Bill 30 – 2018: Cannabis Control and Licensing Act, which governs adult-use marijuana.

-Regulated use of medical marijuana has been legal since 2001 and remains in effect.
+Regulated use of medical marijuana has been legal in Vancouver, British Columbia since 2001 and remains in effect.

 Coupled with the passage of legalized medicinal and recreational use, British Columbia took steps to increase penalties for driving while impaired and keep cannabis away from minors.